World Pet Obesity Association

 WPOA advances evidence-informed standards, education, research, and clinical tools to help veterinary teams recognize, diagnose, treat, and monitor obesity as a chronic disease in dogs and cats.

-Build a global standard for clinical obesity care.
+Building clearer global standards for clinical obesity care.

 The World Pet Obesity Association advances the recognition of clinical obesity as a chronic disease state and supports clearer standards for diagnosis, treatment, monitoring, communication, research, and education in dogs and cats.